benaronberg/cool-catalog/README.md

 # Cool Catalog

 This flask based python app provides the user with a generic CRUD-capable database secured with Google Authentication.
 Any visitor to the site can view the its contents.
 Once authenticated, users have the ability to create, edit, and delete objects in a PostgreSQL database.
+Local permissions prevent users from editing or deleting objects they did not create.
 Authenticated users also have JSON API endpoints available.

 ## Getting Started